iterative/mlem.ai/content/docs/gto/get-started.md

 # Get Started

-GTO helps you build a Artifact Registry out of your Git repository.
-It does so by creating Git tags of [special format](/doc/gto/user-guide) and managing [`artifacts.yaml` metafile](/doc/gto/user-guide).
-Since committing large files to Git is not a good practice, you shouldn't commit binary files to Git.
-Instead, use DVC, Git-lfs, or any method commit pointers to the binary files instead.
+GTO helps you build an Artifact Registry on top of a Git repository (with a special case of Machine Learning Model Registry).
+You can register relevant versions of your files (e.g. ML model releases) and assign them to different deployment environments (testing, shadow, production, etc.).
+Git-native mechanisms are used, so you can automate the delivery of your ML project with CI/CD, and adopt a GitOps approach in general.

-This Get Started will walk you through basic GTO Artifact Registy concepts and actions you would like to do in the Artifact Registry.
+This Get Started will walk you through basic GTO concepts and actions you would like to do in the Artifact Registry.

 ## Showing the current state

-Assuming GTO is already [installed](/doc/gto/install) in your active python environment, let's clone the example repo
+Assuming GTO is already [installed](/doc/gto/install) in your active Python environment, let's clone the example repo:

 ```cli
 $ git clone https://github.com/iterative/example-gto